jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 17

--we saw the denial of packets now lets switch it back but we don't have to delete it we can change action again to allow
+-  We saw the denial of packets now lets switch it back but we don't have to delete it we can change action again to allow
 </p>
 <br />